Carlos X. Soto

 csoto@bnl.gov

-Carlos Xavier Soto leads the AI Theory and Security (ATS) research group in BNL’s AI Department (AID).
-His work focuses on developing and using machine learning and natural language processing techniques for scientific and security applications – with a focus on safe, secure and trustworthy AI.
+Carlos Xavier Soto leads the AI Theory and Security (ATS) research group in BNL’s AI Department (AID), as well as BNL's new AI robotics lab called SEAL (the Scientific Embodied Agents Lab).
+His work focuses on developing machine learning and natural language processing techniques for scientific and security applications, and on investigating embodied AI to accelerate scientific workflows and experimental operations.
 Carlos is active in mentorship, outreach, and engagement activities with various communities and stakeholders, and takes pride in effective communication of complex ideas.
 He holds a PhD in Computer Engineering from Texas A&M University, where he worked on human-robot interaction research.
 Prior to 2016, his name was Jesus Suarez.
 Outside of work, Carlos is passionate about nature, film, technology, and knowledge for its own sake.

 Expertise | Research | Education